Sampul-CodeMine/alx-onboarding/getting_started/README.md

 >
 > Create a short write-up that includes the following (this is what you will submit to get credit for the assignment):
 >
-> A. Your partner’s name
+> - a.
+Your partner’s name
->
-> B. Date and time of the conversation
+> - a.
+Date and time of the conversation
->
-> C. Were there any areas of confusion or disagreement in your conversation?
+> - a.
+Were there any areas of confusion or disagreement in your conversation?
->
-> D. What is one thing you learned or better understand as a result of the conversation?
+> - a.
+What is one thing you learned or better understand as a result of the conversation?
->
 > E. Give your own personal “yet” sentence.
->
 > F. What is one way you personally plan to practice growth mindset?
 >
 > **Step 4**